WhatYouThing/NoFrills/README.md

 - **Announce Fresh**: Send a message when the Fresh Tools perk activates.
 - **Fresh Timer**: Shows a timer for Fresh Tools.
 - **Announce Drain**: Send a message when you drain your mana with an End Stone Sword.
+- **Stun Waypoint**: Renders a waypoint for the easiest to break pod while you are stunning Kuudra.

 ### Slayers